crayray/bgfc-frontend-react/README.md

 ---

 ## Technologies
 The frontend of the app runs on React, with the backend API running on Rails and PostgreSQL.
-You can find details on our API [here](https://github.com/crayray/nba-stats-tracker-backend).
+You can find details on the API [here](https://github.com/crayray/bgfc-backend-rails).

-All NBA stats data is pulled from the [API-NBA](https://rapidapi.com/api-sports/api/api-nba/details) API.

-We are also using Semantic UI for the components.
+The Restaurants feature is using Google Maps API with the React [react-google-maps](https://www.npmjs.com/package/react-google-maps) package.
+The site components are from Semantic UI.

 ## Requirements
 This app will require the following:
 - React
-- Semantic UI package

 ## Installation
 Download the project files and run:
 ```
 // ♥ npm install
 ```
-Follow the Installation instructions from the [backend repository](https://github.com/crayray/nba-stats-tracker-backend) to ensure you can authenticate.
+Follow the Installation instructions from the [backend repository](https://github.com/crayray/bgfc-backend-rails) to ensure you can authenticate on the frontend.

 ## Credits